-7. Zip-top bags: These can also be really useful for keeping food dry and protected in the cooler, as well as for marinading things or storing leftovers.
+7. Zip-top bags: These can also be really useful for keeping food dry and protected in the cooler, as well as for marinating things or storing leftovers.
 I like to bring a few of varying sizes on every trip.
 We’ve transitioned to using reusable silicone bags, with a watertight seal.
 We really like Stasher bags.

 9. Brillo pad/Dish detergent: I keep around a small travel bottle that I fill with a small amount of dish detergent for the trip, and I buy brillo pads in multi-packs, so I just throw one in with my mess kit.